pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 ## 2) Setup the pac4j application as the RP

-In the pac4j ecosystem, Spring Boot is the most popular web stack, so we use the `spring-webmvc-pac4j` implementation:
+In the pac4j ecosystem, Spring Boot is the most popular web stack, so we use the `spring-webmvc-pac4j` implementation in this simple demo: [https://github.com/pac4j/simple-spring-boot-pac4j-demos/tree/oidc/src/main/java/org/pac4j/demos](https://github.com/pac4j/simple-spring-boot-pac4j-demos/tree/oidc/src/main/java/org/pac4j/demos):
 - the `SpringBootDemo` class runs the Spring Boot demo
 - the `SecurityConfig` class defines the security configuration (OIDC + URL protection)
 - the `Application` class is a simple controller with two URLs: one public and the other one protected.